ThinkWithPbody/YifuDesignLab/docs/Periodic Notes/Atomic/2025/2025-02/2025-02-12_Module 01 Strength-Stiffness-Stability/index.md

 	- Can do at home
 	- Timed
 	- Appendix PDF will be provided
-	- Listen to tips on “this is a great exam question”
+	- Listen to tips on "this is a great exam question"
 - Classes
 	- First slide outline learning points
 	- Last slide important items